 All designed to avoid any elements that could irritate the skin.

-We pushed to make our products locally to ensure the quality of our layettes and to support the local businesses.
+We wanted to make our products locally to ensure the quality of our layettes and to support the local businesses.
 We knocked on every possible door in New York City.
-After a long search, we finally found a top notch clothing maker that we trusted to make our products.
+After a long search, our layettes are finally here - handmade with extreme care and delicacy.

 Creating Pokka Kids took a lot of courage and conviction.